-There are several things that novice skywatchers crave when choosing their very first telescope: portability, ease of use and a price that's not going to break the bank.
-We're pleased to say that the Celestron FirstScope ticks all of the boxes.
+The Celestron FirstScope 76 ticks all of the boxes on a novice skywatcher's wishlist when they're choosing their very first telescope: it exudes portability, ease of use and a price that's not going to break the bank.

 What's more, this tabletop telescope is supplied with all of the accessories you need for a fuss-free tour of the night sky, providing improved and more comfortable views of the planets and lunar surface compared to straining the unaided eye or arm fatigue brought about from using binoculars for long periods of time.

 Related: Best telescopes: Top picks for beginners, viewing planets, astrophotography and all-arounders (opens in new tab)